 The use of a 301 must be done in the interest of the visitor.
 Several cases may arise:

 In order to replace a content that has disappeared, the 301 redirection allows you to propose a content similar to the old one.
 Indeed, the 301 is considered the best technique of redirection when a page has changed its address and you want the search engines to replace the old address by the new one in their index.
 This can be done within the same website, for example if you choose not to display the old page, but to keep the links pointing to that page and redirect them to the new one.
 Indeed, Google can take weeks or even months to take this change into account.
 The new address will benefit from the existing reputation of the old one.
 The 301 redirection make it possible to overcome this problem.
+You can also do this from an expired domain to your new site to redirect traffic and transfer authority.

 Moreover, one of the classic mistakes we often encounter is the use of www.
 If you forget to create the subdomain www.mydomain.com you deprive yourself from a lot of traffic.
 Worse, if your site remains accessible via www.mydomain.com without being redirected to the official version mydomain.com, you take the risk that the site is indexed twice by the search engines.
 The consequences can be deleterious for your SEO as the content will be considered identical.
 Google will apply penalties for duplicate content.